Table of Contents

 Overview

 This is the first in a series of posts looking at Simple Machines (Lever, Wedge, Inclined Plane, Pulley, Wheel and Axle, Screw).
-Becoming more aware of the Levers, and other Simple Machines, that exist in your early learning setting will make you more confident supporting STEM (Science, Technology, Engineering, and Math) play and answering children’s questions about how many everyday items work.
+Becoming more aware of the Levers and other Simple Machines in your early learning setting will make you more confident supporting STEM (Science, Technology, Engineering, and Math) play and answering children’s questions about how many everyday items work.

 What’s A Lever?

-A lever is made up of a plank, bar, or ridged beam that rotates freely on a pivot.
-Levers simplify lifting or moving things–especially heavy things.
-Examples of levers include wheelbarrows, staplers, shovels, rakes, paintbrushes, hammers, and baseball bats.
+A lever comprises a plank, bar, or ridged beam that rotates freely on a pivot.
+Levers simplify lifting or moving things–hefty things.
+Levers include wheelbarrows, staplers, shovels, rakes, paintbrushes, hammers, and baseball bats.

 Here’s some lever terminology: